Want to know what color nail polish was popular in the 60s? Then welcome my lovely, this post is for you.

 We’re about to deep dive into 60’s nails.

-Here’s the short answer to what color nail polish was popular in the 60s:
+Here’s the nutshell answer for what color nail polish was popular in the 60s:

 White, silver, and clear were some of the most popular nail polish colors in the 60s.
 Pastel shades of pink, coral, and orange were also widely worn.
 Coffee browns, sea blues/greens, and tan nails were also popular in the 1960s.
 French manicured nails and scarlet red nails were also in fashion.